WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

-Remote sensing (RS) satellites remain the primary means for monitoring LST at regional to global scales~\cite{li2013satellite}.
-These satellites retrieve LST through thermal infrared (TIR) sensors that measure the emitted radiation from the Earth's surface, which is then processed to estimate LST~\cite{ZHANG2023129}.
-However, current RS satellites face a trade-off between spatial and temporal resolution.
-Spatial resolution refers to the level of surface detail captured within each pixel of an LST measurement~\cite{ZHANG2023129}, while temporal resolution indicates how frequently LST data are acquired for the same geographic area over time~\cite{20201Shunlin}.
-For instance, Terra MODIS provides daily LST data at a moderate 1 km resolution, whereas Landsat 8 offers finer 30 m resolution but revisits the same area every 16 days.
-Figure~\ref{fig:spatial_resolution} illustrates this trade-off over the same geographic area.
-Figure~\ref{fig:spatial_resolution}.a shows how differences in spatial resolution affect the level of detail.
-For example, the Loire River, France’s longest, is visible on Landsat 8 LST but not distinguishable on Terra MODIS LST.
-Figure~\ref{fig:spatial_resolution}.b highlights temporal resolution differences by showing that 16 daily Terra MODIS LST acquisitions occur between two Landsat 8 observations.
-Achieving high spatial and temporal resolution simultaneously remains challenging, but crucial to accurately capturing dynamic phenomena.
+Land Surface Temperature (LST) is a key geophysical variable for understanding and analyzing diverse environmental challenges.
+It represents the radiative skin temperature of the land surface, reflecting interactions among solar radiation, land cover, and atmospheric conditions~\cite{HULLEY201957}.
+LST is widely used in climate change studies~\cite{hall2012satellite}, natural resource management~\cite{luyssaert2014land}, and urban planning~\cite{maimaitiyiming2014effects}.
+It is recognized by NASA~\cite{king1999eos} and the Global Climate Observing System~\cite{hollmann2013esa} as an essential Earth system and climate variable.
+Remote sensing (RS) satellites are the primary means for monitoring LST at regional to global scales~\cite{li2013satellite}.
+They retrieve LST via thermal infrared (TIR) sensors that measure emitted radiation from the Earth's surface~\cite{ZHANG2023129}.
+Current RS satellites face a trade-off between spatial and temporal resolution~\cite{ZHANG2023129,20201Shunlin}.
+Spatial resolution refers to the level of surface detail captured within each LST pixel~\cite{ZHANG2023129}, while temporal resolution indicates how often LST data are acquired for the same geographic area over time~\cite{20201Shunlin}.
+For example, Terra MODIS provides daily LST at 1 km resolution, whereas Landsat 8 offers 30 m resolution but revisits every 16 days the same area.
+Fig.\ref{fig:spatial_resolution} illustrates this trade-off, by showing that fine spatial features, such as the Loire River, France’s longest, are visible on Landsat 8 but not on Terra MODIS, and that 16 daily Terra MODIS acquisitions occur between two Landsat 8 observations.
+Achieving both high spatial and temporal resolution remains challenging but essential for capturing dynamic phenomena.